turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 ## Define the workflow

-We first must create the GitHub Actions workflow file in your repository.
+First, we must create the GitHub Actions workflow file in your repository.
 For this [example](https://github.com/turbot/steampipe-samples/blob/main/all/github-actions-oidc/aws/steampipe-sample-aws-workflow.yml) we will use the filename `.github/workflows/steampipe.yml`

-### On
+### Triggers

 GitHub supports a variety of event-driven triggers.
 Here we define two: `workflow_dispatch` to [manually run a workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) and `schedule` to run on a cron-like schedule.
 To trigger the `workflow_dispatch` event, your workflow must be in the default branch.